 The North Carolina Housing Finance Agency is a self-supporting public agency that finances affordable housing opportunities for North Carolinians whose needs are not met by the market.
 Since its creation in 1973 by the General Assembly, the Agency has financed 318,830 affordable homes and apartments, totaling $30.1 billion.
 The Agency provides financing through the sale of tax-exempt bonds and management of federal tax credit programs, the federal HOME Program, the state Housing Trust Fund, the NC Homeowner Assistance Fund and other programs.

-North Carolina was allocated $273 million from the Homeowner Assistance Fund, which was established through the American Rescue Plan Act of 2021 to prevent mortgage delinquencies, defaults, displacements and foreclosures for homeowners experiencing financial difficulties due to the pandemic.
+North Carolina was allocated $273 million from the Homeowner Assistance Fund, which was established through the American Rescue Plan Act of 2021 to address mortgage delinquencies and prevent, displacements and foreclosures for homeowners experiencing financial difficulties due to the pandemic.
 This program is being supported, in whole or in part, by federal award number HAF0019 awarded to the State of North Carolina by the US Department of the Treasury.
 The NC Housing Finance Agency is operating the program through funding provided by the NC Pandemic Recovery Office..

 In most instances, the assistance will not need to be repaid, unless there is a false claim or fraudulent misstatements on the application.

-Payment will be made directly to your mortgage servicer or other third-party provider depending on what assistance you are approved for.
+Payment will be made directly to your mortgage servicer or other third-party provider depending on the approved assistance type.

-Yes, your servicer (the company you make your mortgage payment to) has some help to offer to make your mortgage or overdue payments easier to meet.
+Yes, your servicer (the company you make your mortgage payment to) should be able to offer some assistance to make your mortgage or overdue payments easier to meet.
 The NC Homeowner Assistance Fund may be able to help either before or after you get help from your servicer.
+However, if you are in the process of getting a loan modification with your servicer, you may be ineligible.

 Possibly.
 If your mortgage is in forbearance, it is likely that your mortgage servicer has options for you once your forbearance period is over.
 We encourage you to discuss these options with your mortgage servicer or enlist help from a HUD-certified housing counselor who can assist you in understanding these options.